dbp1994/dbp1994.github.io/_pages/stuff.md

 6. [latexindent.pl: a perl script to beautify/format/indent latex source code](https://github.com/cmhughes/latexindent.pl)

 ### Popular Science in India:
-(Please help me out by sending an email/DM if you know more such resources!)
+(Please help me out by sending an email/DM if you know more such resources for any Indian languages!)
 1. [Resonance Magazine](https://www.ias.ac.in/listing/issues/reso)
 2. [Bhavana Magazine](https://bhavana.org.in/)
 3. [Arvind Gupta's 'Toys From Trash'](http://arvindguptatoys.com/)